 Until 2001, fiber optic cables generally used in long-haul, metropolitan and access networks experienced strong growth as network providers sought to improve network infrastructure to support increased demand, and anticipated future demand, for new services and greater traffic volumes.
-Volumes of fiber optic cable produced for these market segments dropped precipitously after the market down turn in 2001 that decimated the telecommunications industry and the market for fiber optic cables sold into the long-haul, metropolitian and access markets.
+Volumes of fiber optic cable produced for these market segments dropped precipitously after the market down turn in 2001 that decimated the telecommunications industry and the market for fiber optic cables sold into the long-haul, metropolitan and access markets.
 Although not as dramatic, this down turn also significantly adversely affected fiber optic cable products sold into the enterprise market.

-In recent months, we have seen fiber optic cable types used in the long-haul, metropolitan and access markets show growth due to fiber-to-the-home and fiber-to-the-premises initiatives by certain telecommunication companies, like Verizon and SBC.
+More recently, we have seen fiber optic cable types used in the long-haul, metropolitan and access markets show some signs of growth due to fiber-to-the-home and fiber-to-the-premises initiatives by certain telecommunication companies, like Verizon, AT&T and others.
 However, demand for long-haul fiber optic cables remains significantly lower than the demand prior to 2001.
 While we believe these initiatives can and will increase demand for fiber optic cable in the enterprise market over the long term, the impact tends to not be directly proportional.

-Also, we have seen signs during the past year that the short- to moderate-distance fiber optic cable market is beginning to recover.
+Also, we have continued to see signs that the short- to moderate-distance fiber optic cable market is recovering; however, the market growth has not been as significant as we anticipated.